The White Cliffs of Dover (film): Production

 The picture was released in May 1944, before the June 6 D-Day Allied landings in Normandy.

 Among the many foreshadowings that would resonate with audiences is a scene set in the early 1930s, where two German brothers, sons of a prominent German manufacturer, visit the Ashwood estate.
 The younger boy remarks that the estate's large lawns would be ideal for military gliders to land - a premonition of the airborne attacks launched by Nazi Germany.
 His older brother instantly tries to defuse the situation—their father prepared them with stock answers for the trip.
 But when Hiram Dunn mentions Germany's loss of the last war, the boy explodes, revealing the indoctrination the boys have received from their Hitler Youth groups.
 The boys go off to play tennis, and Dunn tells his daughter that war is coming.

-Herbert Stothart weaves a number of evocative pieces of music through his score, including: Auld Lang Syne.
-Hurrah boys, for England, Land of Hope and Glory, My Country Tis of Thee/God Save the King, Home!
-Sweet Home!, Sweet Afton, There's a Long, Long Trail, Do ye Ken John Peel, The Minstrel Boy to the War Has Gone, Pack up Your Troubles in Your Old Kit-Bag, The Star Spangled Banner (National Anthem of the United States), The Stars and Stripes Forever (national March of the United States), Over There, Vive la Compagnie, Coventry Carol (Woe is me, poor child for thee), America (My Country Tis of Thee), Greensleeves, When Johnny Comes Marching Home.
+Herbert Stothart weaves a number of evocative pieces of music through his score, including: "Auld Lang Syne", "Hurrah Boys, for England", "Land of Hope and Glory", "My Country Tis of Thee"/"God Save the King", "Home!
+Sweet Home!", "Sweet Afton", "There's a Long, Long Trail", "Do ye Ken John Peel", "The Minstrel Boy to the War Has Gone", "Pack Up Your Troubles in Your Old Kit-Bag", "The Star Spangled Banner", "The Stars and Stripes Forever", "Over There", "Vive la Compagnie", "Coventry Carol" (Woe is me, poor child for thee), "America (My Country, 'Tis of Thee)", "Greensleeves" and "When Johnny Comes Marching Home".

-John dies and the film ends as American troops march triumphantly past the hospital, the bands playing When Johnny Comes Marching Home.
+John dies and the film ends as American troops march triumphantly past the hospital, the bands playing "When Johnny Comes Marching Home".
 The last shot of the film is of the men marching toward the audience.